Wintermute0110/kodi-install/README.md

 $ ./build-binary-addons-all.sh
 ```

-or execute this if you are not going to use Kodi personal video recorder (PVR).
+or instead execute this if you are not going to use Kodi personal video
-This command compiles all binary addons except the PVR addons:
+recorder (PVR) features.
+This command compiles all binary addons except
+the PVR addons:
 ```
 $ ./build-binary-addons-selected.sh
 ```

-Finally, to install Kodi, the Kodi binary addons and runtime files:
+Finally, to install Kodi, the Kodi binary addons and the required runtime
+files like the default skin execute:
 ```
 $ ./install-kodi.sh
 ```